opensearch-project/opensearch-py-ml/docs/source/cli/setup.rst

         Setup complete.
 You are now ready to use the ML features.

-* Setup using an existing configuration file:
+**Setup using an existing configuration file**

-    Command:
+    To use an existing configuration file for setup, run the following command:

     ``opensearch-ml setup --path /Documents/cli/setup_config.yml``

-    Assume user has setup_config.yml file with this content:
+    This example assumes that you have a `setup_config.yml` file at the specified path with the following content:

     .. code-block:: yaml